MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 For Visual Studio, again you can just use `Ctrl+Shift+B` to build, and right-click the project to `Deploy`.

 If you're manually building the project, follow the same steps as above but add the additional languages, separated by underscores, to the default qualifiers list (`/dq`) when creating the configuration file.
-For example, to support the English, German, and French resources added in the previous step:
+For example, to support the <span style="background-color: yellow">English, German, and French resources</span> added in the previous step:

-    `makepri createconfig /cf ..\contoso_demo.xml /dq en-US_de-DE_fr-FR /pv 10.0 /o`
+    makepri createconfig /cf ..\contoso_demo.xml /dq <span style="background-color: yellow">en-US_de-DE_fr-FR</span> /pv 10.0 /o

-This will create a PRI file that contains English (US), German (Germany), and French (France) resources that you can easily use for testing.
+This will create a PRI file that contains all the specified languagesthat you can easily use for testing.
+If the total size of your resources is small, or you only support a small number of languages, this might be acceptable for your shipping app; it's only if you want the benefits of minimizing install / download size for your resources that you need to do the additional work of building separate language packs.

 <h4>Test with the localized values</h4>
 To test the new localized changes, you simply add a new preferred UI language to Windows.
 There is no need to download language packs, reboot the system, or have your entire Windows